Reading comprehension: Visualization

 Visualization is a "mental image" created in a person's mind while reading text.
 This "brings words to life" and helps improve reading comprehension.
 Asking sensory questions will help students become better visualizers.

 Students can practice visualizing before seeing the picture of what they are reading by imagining what they "see, hear, smell, taste, or feel" when they are reading a page of a picture book aloud.
 They can share their visualizations, then check their level of detail against the illustrations.

 Partner reading

 Partner reading is a strategy created for reading pairs.
 The teacher chooses two appropriate books for the students to read.
 First, the pupils and their partners must read their own book.
 Once they have completed this, they are given the opportunity to write down their own comprehension questions for their partner.
-The students swap books, read them out loud to one another and ask one another questions about the book they have read.
+Then, the students swap books, read them out loud to one another and ask one another questions about the book they have read.

 There are different levels of this strategy: